 - API clients with convenient methods for every API endpoint

-GDAX uses PGP encryption to secure customers transaction.
-Also, 98% of the customers’ funds are locked in cold storage using multi-sig keys and encryptions.
-Given that you present identification documents and money during registration and transactions, GDAX assures users of total security of anything in their possession.
+GDAX uses PGP encryption to secure customers transaction data.
+Also, 98% of the customers’ funds are locked in cold storage using multi-signature keys and encryptions.

 |0 percent (~0 BTC)||0.25 percent fee|